-Cognate courses are required or elective courses that help students become better counseling and human service professionals.
-Commonly selected courses include Psychology, Sociology, Health Administration, Human Resources, and additional courses that are required for a double major, minor, or concentration in rehabilitation services, women and gender studies, peace and justice, etc.
+Cognate courses are required as well as elective courses that help students become better counseling and human service professionals.
+Commonly selected courses include Psychology, Sociology, Health Administration, Human Resources, and additional courses that are required for a double major, minor, women and gender studies, peace and justice, etc.